-Whether or not the CRP protein is able to bind to the loc promoter depends on the carbon source available to the bacterium.
-When glucose is present, E. coli does not need to use lactose as a carbon source and so the loc operon
+Whether or not the CRP protein is able to bind to the lac promoter depends on the carbon source available to the bacterium.
+When glucose is present, E. coli does not need to use lactose as a carbon source and so the lac operon does not need to be active.

-Aadhar Institute, 27, Kisaan Marg, Tonk Road, Jaipur Phone: 9314503070 in case of any doubt WhatsApp us at 9314503070 does not need to be active.
 Thus the system has evolved to be responsive to glucose.
 Glucose inhibits adenylate cyclase, the enzyme that synthesizes cAMP from ATP.
-Thus, in the presence of glucose the intracellular level of cAMP falls, so CRP cannot bind to the loc promoter, and the loc operon is only weakly active (even in the presence of lactose).
+Thus, in the presence of glucose the intracellular level of cAMP falls, so CRP cannot bind to the lac promoter, and the lac operon is only weakly active (even in the presence of lactose).
 When glucose is absent, adenylate cyclase is not inhibited, the level of intracellular cAMP rises and binds to CRP.

 Therefore, when glucose is absent but lactose is present, the CRP-cAMP complex stimulates transcription of the lac operon and allows the lactose to be used as an alternative carbon source.
 In the absence of lactose, the lac represser of course ensures that the lac operon remains inactive.
-These combined controls ensure that the lac2 lac4 and lac4 genes are transcribed strongly only if glucose is absent and lactose is present.
+These combined controls ensure that the lacZ, lacY and lacA genes are transcribed strongly only if glucose is absent and lactose is present.